Evaluating Taoism and Zen

 Strength of both Taoism and Zen – Neither Taoism or Zen have conceptions of Heaven or Hell, where God punishes and rewards human behavior after death.
 Life is about living…. not about enduring until a Heaven can be reached after death.

-Strength of Taoism – It provides practical advice on how to work, how to govern, how to achieve serenity in an active world.
-The Taoist idea is to “Go with the Flow,” and “Do your Work, and then step back.”
+Strength of Taoism – Taoism provides practical advice on how to work, how to govern, how to achieve serenity in an active world.
+The Taoist idea is to “Go with the Flow;” to “Do your Work, and then step back.”

-Shortcoming of Zen – It strongly emphasizes meditation, and gives scant advice about living daily life.
-While meditation can be an aide to an active and creative life, in Zen monasteries it can become a lifetime search for sudden “awakening.”
-In this monasterial mode, Zen offers a means of mental escape here on Earth; a kind of acceptance.
-Taoism, on the other hand, has little mention of meditation.
+Shortcoming of Zen – Being a practical path, The Tao te Ching has little mention of meditation.
+In contrast, Zen too strongly emphasizes meditation and gives scant advice about living daily life.
+While meditation can be an aide to an active and creative life, in Zen monasteries it too often becomes a lifetime search for an elusive sudden “awakening.”
+In this monasterial mode, Zen seeks a means of mental escape here on Earth; a kind of passive acceptance.

 Strength of both Taoism and Zen — Like Christianity, both Taoism and Zen have little use for personal ambition.
 The Tao Te Ching says that the Master works through the Tao for her people.
 Creating, not accumulating, is the important thing.